KshitijArora28/Course-Project-CP2/README.md

 ### Significance of z
 Any sub variety under the same Product will appear as different products under z (Australian and Chinese Carrots under Carrots,10mF and 20mF Capacitors under Capacitors)

-## Our method for an optimised inventory model
+## Our method for an Optimised Inventory Model

+Our optimised inventory model will use the above mentioned functions in conjunction with sorting(Multiple varieties based on Alphabetical order, Quantity remaining, fastest moving etc.) to ensure a user friendly assess to the inventory.